admiralorbiter/Signpost/adding_level.md

 - [ ] HTML file is complete and functional
 - [ ] Portal configuration is added to `portal_config.py`
+- [ ] Portal is added to main `index.html` file
+- [ ] Flask routing is configured to serve HTML files
 - [ ] All assets are optimized and properly linked
 - [ ] Navigation works correctly (WASD + mouse)
 - [ ] Return to gateway portal is included